tbh111/AirSim/README.md

+# An UAV Navigation System Aided with Computer Vision
+This is the project of College Students' Innovative Entrepreneurial Training Plan Program(national grade) in DLUT.

 # Welcome to AirSim

 AirSim is a simulator for drones, cars and more, built on [Unreal Engine](https://www.unrealengine.com/) (we now also have an experimental [Unity](https://unity3d.com/) release).
 It is open-source, cross platform, and supports software-in-the-loop simulation with popular flight controllers such as PX4 & ArduPilot and hardware-in-loop with PX4 for physically and visually realistic simulations.
 It is developed as an Unreal plugin that can simply be dropped into any Unreal environment.
 Similarly, we have an experimental release for a Unity plugin.